 MCMC methods include the Metropolis-Hastings, the Metropolis Adjusted Langevin algorithm, the Gibbs sampler, Hybrid Monte Carlo, or the slice sampler.
 However, in modern high-dimensional applications, off the shelf versions of these algorithms often need extensive tuning for optimised performance, that are time consuming and require expert knowledge.

-Adaptive MCMC is an approach to design self-tuning MCMC algorithms that learn about the target distribution as the sampling progresses and optimise parameters of the sampling algorithm accordingly.
-They allow for automated and reliable Bayesian inference in these important applications.
+The project involves the development of adaptive MCMC.
+This is a way of designing self-tuning MCMC algorithms that learn about the target distribution as the sampling of data progresses and optimise parameters of the sampling algorithm accordingly.

 The approach developed will allow for automated and reliable Bayesian inference in important applications such as genomics, infectious diseases, climate, and financial and industrial models.